MicrosoftDocs/sql-docs/docs/2014/tutorials/lesson-3-synchronizing-the-subscription-to-the-merge-publication.md

 ms.assetid: 49008384-2c55-4080-a890-9bceb40e4d6d
 caps.latest.revision: 13
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Lesson 3: Synchronizing the Subscription to the Merge Publication
-  In this lesson, you will start the Merge Agent to initialize the subscription using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)].
+  In this lesson, you will start the Merge Agent to initialize the subscription using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)].
 You also use this procedure to synchronize with the Publisher.
 This lesson requires that you have completed the previous lesson, [Lesson 2: Creating a Subscription to the Merge Publication](../../2014/tutorials/lesson-2-creating-a-subscription-to-the-merge-publication.md).

 ### To start synchronization and initialize the subscription

-1. Connect to the Subscriber in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], expand the server node, and then expand the **Replication** folder.
+1. Connect to the Subscriber in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)], expand the server node, and then expand the **Replication** folder.

 2. In the **Local Subscriptions** folder, right-click the subscription in the **SalesOrdersReplica** database, and then click **View Synchronization Status**.